LightY-01/WIDS-2025-26/final-week/README.md

 ## Overview

-The main file `cnn_pytorch.ipynb` implements a CNN for handwritten digit classification that achieves **99.225% test accuracy** on the MNIST dataset.
+The main file `digit-classifier-pytorch-cnn.ipynb` implements a CNN for handwritten digit classification that achieves **99.225% test accuracy** on the MNIST dataset.
 What makes this implementation special is that I built the core convolutional and pooling layers from scratch using PyTorch's `unfold` operation, rather than simply using the pre-built `nn.Conv2d` and `nn.MaxPool2d` layers.

 ## Why Custom Layers?